ngaut/stackvm/spec.md

     "seq_no": 2,
     "type": "llm_generate",
     "parameters": {
-      "prompt": "Extract the latest TiDB version number from the knowledge graph data.
-Return the latest stable version number of TiDB.
-If you can't determine the exact version, return 'latest stable version'.", "context": "the retrieved knowledge graph data:\n{{latest_tidb_version_info}}",
+      "prompt": "Please extract the latest stable version number of TiDB from the knowledge graph data provided.\n\n- If a specific tidb version number is found, return only that version.\n- If you cannot determine the exact version, return exactly \"latest stable version\".\n\n**Do not include any additional text, explanations, or commentary.
+Only return the version string as specified.**\n\nlatest_tidb_version=", "context": "the retrieved knowledge graph data:\n{{latest_tidb_version_info}}",
       "output_var": "latest_tidb_version"
     }